 As Filipino, we love eating and our food!
-Since I’m here in the UK, I need to get used to eating potatoes (whether it’s mashed, chips, ridge, wedges and roasted) and other types of food that are new to my taste buds.
+Since I’m here in the UK, I need to get used to eating potatoes (whether it’s mashed, chips, ridge, wedges or roasted) and other types of food that are new to my taste buds.

 We’ve found a solution to these cultural differences, his dinner and my dinner, his potatoes and my rice!
 Problem solved!
 Everybody is happy!
 However, it’s hard to find some Filipino ingredients here in the UK, so I learned to be resourceful.

 British people love Indian curry.
 Their love affair with this dish is so deep due to their colonial past, so you have to cook or, at least, try to cook it.